Azure-Samples/azure-health-data-and-ai-samples/samples/analytics-visualization/docs/Appendix.md

 3. Move on to "Stage 2: Create external tables and views" [here](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/analytics-visualization#stage-2-create-external-tables-and-views).

-## Stage 2: Create external tables and views (Option B using provided sample data)
+## Stage 2: Create external tables and views
 1. Provide access of the Storage Account to the Synapse Workspace.
 To enable Synapse to read the data from the Storage Account, assign the Storage Blob Data Contributor role to it.
 In your Storage Account created during the pipeline installation, select the Access Control (IAM), assign Store Blob Data Contributor, and select Managed Identity while adding members to the role.
 You should be able to pick your Synapse workspace instance from the list of managed identities shown on the portal.